KripaPopli/SuperstorePowerBIAnalysis/README.md

 - Analysing domain-distribution and uncovering further trends.

 ## Data Source:
--The dataset used in this project is derived from a university dorm allotment list.
+The dataset used in this project is derived from a university dorm allotment list.
 It was transformed into a structured SQL dataset, with hostel names anonymized and numerical values modified to create a simulated (fictitious) dataset.
 The dataset does not represent actual university data.

 ## Tools used along with the Workflow:
 ### SQL: